effector/effector/docs/api/effector-react/createComponent.md

 # `createComponent(store, render)`

 Creates store-based React component.
 The `createComponent` is useful to transfer logic and data in state to your View component.

-You can't use hooks in `createComponent`.
+Note: **You can't use hooks in `createComponent`**.

 #### Arguments